quarkly/help/docs/getting-started.md

 ![Changing the text color on the props panel](/scr/getting-started-interface-edit-font-color.png)

 10. Edit text.
-To do that, double-click the text in the selected element.
+To do this, double-click on the text in the selected element.

 ![Text editing](/scr/getting-started-interface-edit-text.png)

 11. You can create pages.
-To do that, open the [Pages and Layers](/interface/left-panels/pages-and-layers/overview) panel.
+To do this, open the [Pages and Layers](/interface/left-panels/pages-and-layers/overview) panel.

 !["Pages and Layers" panel](/scr/getting-started-interface-pages-and-layers.png)